CodePushGo/website/src/content/blog/en/how-cicd-tools-trigger-ota-updates.md

 This approach helped [Gunnebo Safe Storage](https://www.gunnebosafestorage.com/) cut downtime from hours to minutes [\[6\]](https://mender.io/blog/mender-ota-updates-and-an-automated-ci-cd-pipeline-at-gunnebo-safe-storage).

-For high-risk updates, consider using Capgo's staged rollout feature.
+For high-risk updates, consider using CodePushGo's staged rollout feature.
 It allows you to deploy updates to smaller user groups first, reducing the chance of widespread issues before a full release.

 ###### sbb-itb-f9944d2